JuliaCMS/BloodDonationManagement/README.md

 - CRUD Operations by admin user.
 - Authentication and Authorization: The application utilizes the Identity Framework for user authentication and authorization, ensuring secure access tu user functionalities.

+## Next Steps
+- Implement a new feature to send emails to registered donors and respond to received contacts using the SMTP protocol.

 ## Technologies Used
 - ASP.NET Core MVC: The web application framework for building the user interface and handling HTTP requests.
 - Entity Framework: The object-relational mapping (ORM) framework used for data access and database management.